The Engineering Design Process that we use is adapted from the version designed by Boston Museum of Science’s Engineering is Elementary program.

 Engineering Design Challenges

-Each week, students will participate in a series of at least ten engineering design challenges.
+Each week, students will participate in a series of engineering design challenges.
 Engineering design challenges begin with a problem and have multiple constraints.
 A single challenge may relate to multiple fields of engineering.
 In many cases, the challenges require students to apply basic knowledge of math and science.

 NC Dept. of Education